 - The Investigator Pattern: From childhood weekends with encyclopedias to his current three-hour podcast deep dives, Huberman exemplifies the Type 5's core drive to understand and collect knowledge.

 - Systematic Mastery: His famous routines and protocols represent the need for competence and self-sufficiency.
-Every aspect of life becomes a system to be optimized.
+Every aspect of life becomes a system to be mapped, measured, and refined.

 - The Knowledge Empire: Building a multi-million dollar business around explaining complex science reflects the deepest desire: to be valued for what you know and understand.